-During the last thousand years of simulation C{atm} approaches 280 ppmv.
-At the end of the simulation the carbon storages are nearly steady: terrestrial biosphere carbon uptake is 0.02 PgC/yr, while release from the ocean is 0.025 PgC/yr.
-Let us note that we do not account for anthropogenic, solar and volcanic forcings which influenced the climate considerably during the last 1,000 years [Brovkin et al., 1999], [Crowley, 2000].
+[51] During the last 1000 years of simulation C{atm} approaches 280 ppmv.
+At the end of the simulation the carbon storages are nearly steady: terrestrial biosphere carbon uptake is 0.02 PgC yr-1, while release from the ocean is 0.025 PgC yr-1.
+Let us note that we do not account for anthropogenic, solar and volcanic forcings which influenced the climate considerably during the last 1000 years [Brovkin et al., 1999; Crowley, 2000].

 3.2.2.
+Regional Vegetation Dynamics

-Regional vegetation dynamics.
-In the two land regions simulated to have the most pronounced vegetation changes, i.e. northern Africa and the northern high latitudes, we compare the model results with available continuous records of proxy data.
+[52] In the two land regions simulated to have the most pronounced vegetation changes, i.e., northern Africa and the northern high latitudes, we compare the model results with available continuous records of proxy data.

-In the Sahara region, vegetation fraction within the model declined from ca. 0.8 at 8 kyr BP to almost 0 at 3 kyr BP.
-The decrease in vegetation cover is especially rapid during 6 to 4.5 kyr BP.
+[53] In the Sahara region, vegetation fraction within the model declined from ca. 0.8 at 8 kyr B.P. to almost 0 at 3 kyr B.P.
+The decrease in vegetation cover is especially rapid during 6-4.5 kyr B.P.
 This desertification is a result of a more arid climate amplified by vegetation-atmosphere interaction.
-Comprehensive analysis of the model performance in the Sahara region (e.g. role of ocean interaction in the system dynamics) is presented in detail in [Claussen et al., 1999b].
-Model results compare favorably with the recently analyzed record of aeolian sedimentation at the coast of West Africa which reveals a rapid termination of the African Humid period at the time around ca. 5,500 yr BP [deMenocal et al., 2000].
+Comprehensive analysis of the model performance in the Sahara region (e.g., role of ocean interaction in the system dynamics) is presented in detail by Claussen et al. [1999b].
+Model results compare favorably with the recently analyzed record of aeolian sedimentation at the coast of West Africa which reveals a rapid termination of the African Humid period at the time around ca. 5500 years BP [deMenocal et al., 2000].

-In the northern high latitudes, pollen data and macrofossils are the main proxy data available for comparison with the model [Velichko et al., 1997], [MacDonald et al., 2000].
+[54] In the northern high latitudes, pollen data and macrofossils are the main proxy data available for comparison with the model [Velichko et al., 1997; MacDonald et al., 2000].
 Here, we present two continuous Holocene pollen records in lake sediments analyzed recently at the Alfred-Wegener-Institut für Polar- und Meeresforschung in Potsdam.
-Selected pollen taxa are shown in Fig. 14.
-The Lama Lake $(70^{\circ}N, 90^{\circ}E)$ is situated in the northern taiga near the northern limit of present-day treeline and the Levinson-Lessing Lake $(74^{\circ}N, 98^{\circ}E)$ is located in the southern tundra near the boundary with typical Arctic tundra.
-At the first site, Picea obovata (siberian spruce) pollen is abundant in the pollen records for the period from 8 kyr BP to ca. 3 kyr BP and its percentage declines after 3 kyr BP, while Larix (larch) pollen percentage shows some increase after 4 kyr BP (Fig. 14,A).
-The total tree pollen fraction declines after 4 kyr BP.
-For the last 2,000 years, there is a significant variability in total tree pollen fraction while its mean level is rather low in comparison with the early Holocene.
+Selected pollen taxa are shown in Figure 14.
+The Lama Lake $(70^{\circ}N, 90^{\circ}E)$ is situated in the northern taiga near the northern limit of present-day tree line and the Levinson-Lessing Lake (74°N, 98°E) is located in the southern tundra near the boundary with typical Arctic tundra.
+At the first site, Picea obovata (siberian spruce) pollen is abundant in the pollen records for the period from 8 kyr B.P. to ca. 3 kyr B.P. and its percentage declines after 3 kyr B.P., while Larix (larch) pollen percentage shows some increase after 4 kyr B.P.
+(Figure 14a).
+The total tree pollen fraction declines after 4 kyr B.P.
+For the last 2000 years, there is a significant variability in total tree pollen fraction while its mean level is rather low in comparison with the early Holocene.

-At the second site, Alnus fruticosa (shrub alder), the main arboreal representative in the pollen records, shows significant decline in the pollen percentage during 8 to 4 kyr BP (Fig. 14,B).
+[55] At the second site, Alnus fruticosa (shrub alder), the main arboreal representative in the pollen records, shows significant decline in the pollen percentage during 8-4 kyr B.P.
+(Figure 14b).
 Similar changes are seen for Betula sect.
-Nanae (dwarf birch).
-During the last 3 thousand years, the tree and shrub pollen percentages show little changes, reflecting a treeless environment around the site.